statsig-io/docs/docs/experiments-plus/power-analysis.md

 ## Population Types

 The population selected directly impacts the inputs of the analysis (mean, variance, number of users).
-To obtain reliable power analysis estimates, the metric values of the selected pupolation should roughly match those of the users you'll be targeting in the experiment.
+To obtain reliable power analysis estimates, the metric values of the selected population should roughly match those of the users you'll be targeting in the experiment.

 ### Example
 Say we want to test a change in the checkout flow and we want to know our expected MDE for total_purchases.
 Let's assume that only ~10% of our daily users reach the checkout page.
 If we use the *Everyone* population for our analysis, we're likely to: